 At a doctor’s office.

 Yeah, I’m gonna take my shoes in a bag.
 But you know what?
-I kind of definitely want to wear that knit dress.
+I kind of definitely want to wear that blue dress.
 Let me just change real quick.